UBC-MDS/DSCI524-2425-17-worldfinder/README.md

         This function searches for a specified city and returns a list of unique countries where the city is located.

+- checkCity(city, country)

+        This function checks if the given city exist in the given country and returns a boolean,

 ## Contributors
 - Brian Chang
 - Michael Gelfand